postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 * To start a new build, select **Run Build**.
 Select or enter the name of the branch to use and select **Run Build**.
 To cancel a running build, select **Cancel** next to the build.
 * To get the latest build status information, select <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg#icon" width="14px"> **Refresh**.
 * To edit or delete the integration, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">.
-* To view more details for a build, use the arrows to expand a build and expand **Build Steps**.
-For each build step you can view the name, duration, and status.

 <img alt="View all Bitbucket Pipelines builds" src="https://assets.postman.com/postman-docs/bitbucket-pipelines-builds-v9-19.jpg">